Bisham Abbey Wedding Photography

 It is said to be the most haunted house in Berkshire.
 One of the more active paranormal residents of Bisham Abbey is in fact believed to be that of Lady Elizabeth Hoby, who in a tragic accident is said to have killed her son William.
 Her phantom has been seen since the early 1600’s wandering the grounds.

 On a far more cheery note, Bisham Abbey now hosts wedding ceremonies and receptions, and the lovely riverside gardens provide fabulous wedding photography opportunities.
 The abbey has so many dramatic backdrops, and it is the most stunning venue consideration for your special day.
-The abbey’s colourful gardens and dramatic interiors were are always absolute pleasure to photograph; oak panelling and high ceilings are a dream for us wedding photographers.
+The abbey’s colourful gardens and dramatic interiors were are always an absolute pleasure to photograph; oak panelling and high ceilings are a dream for my style of wedding photography.

 The abbey itself is superb for wedding pictures, I adore all the huge leaded windows, the dramatic oak panelled rooms, the arched doorways, and the quirkiness of so many areas within this charming old venue.
 Obviously the other big wow factor is the abbey’s riverside location, watching the world go by from the grounds doesn’t get more relaxing for your guests, or more spectacular for my photographs of your wedding day.